ABOUT ME

 In which I establish my credentials to speak on All Things Fab.
 Fair enough.
 I will tell you about the Listening Chair.

-I am twelve years old.
-In our home, there is a wall of records, floor to ceiling.
+In our home, there is a wall of records, floor to ceiling, and a chair in the corner.
+This is the Listening Chair.
 My father is a music historian.
 He specialises in the cultural impact of popular music in the ā50s and ā60s.
 He gets foundation grants to study this topic.
 These grants are used to buy records.
-He buys a lot of records, hence the wall.
+He buys a lot of records, hence the wall and the Listening Chair.
 I buy a lot of records with these grants, too, although this is technically in violation of the grants because I buy music thatās new.
-Iād buy the other music, too, but I donāt need to, because we have most of it already.
+Iād buy the older music, too, but, wellā¦ I donāt need to.
+We have most of it at home already.

 One day, I ask my father about The Beatles.
 He smiles.
 I can tell heās been waiting.

 He takes me to the Wall of Records, seats me in his Listening Chair and pulls down Sgt.
 Pepper.
 He slips the record out and hands me the sleeve.
-I study the Sgt.
-Pepper cover.
+I study the cover.
 Iāve never seen an album cover like this before.
-My father tells who the people on the cover are.
+My father tells me who the people on the cover are.
 We sit, me in the chair and him on the floor, and listen to the album.
 When it finishes, he leaves the needle stuck on the hidden track in the album groove.
 I have nightmares about maniacal voices repeating endlessly.
 I learn that music can be dangerous.

 This is my introduction to the most important music ever recorded.